SBA Loans vs Private Equipment Loans

 Key features of SBA loans

-• Lower interest rates compared to private loans
+• Lower interest rates compared to private business loans.

-• Longer repayment terms (up to 10 years for equipment)
+• Longer repayment terms (up to 10 years for commercial equipment loans).

 SBA loans are often used to